gukoff/web-game-complete/modules/03_in_memory_storage/README.md

 We did something similar when we were storing all uploaded words in the database.
 But this case is different: if multiple players visit our server, we want them to play with the same, common set of words, but their games shouldn't interfere.
-Each player should play their own game, they can't all share the secret word to guess like the share the pool of possible words.
+Each player should play their own game, with their own random secret word.

 Here we'll make use a new concept - a "session".
 A session makes it possible to remember information from one request to another, and every visitor of our website has their own session.
 We can